-Many believed a break from school would have resulted in a burst of academic research – as was the case of Sir Isaac Newton in 1665 who developed his best theories while Cambridge was forced to close due to an outbreak of the plague in London – that turned out to not be the case.
-Maybe Newton was lucky, he didn’t have children to take care of, or learn how to schedule office hours with Google Calendar, or reply to the dozens if not hundreds of course queries students are sending their professors today as they attempt to navigate learning remotely.
+Many believed a break from school would have resulted in a burst of academic research.
+This was the case of Sir Isaac Newton in 1665 who developed his best theories while Cambridge was forced to close due to an outbreak of the plague in London.
+However, it turned out to not be the case.
+Maybe Newton was lucky as he did not have children to take care of or learn how to have your own schedule for office hours with Google Calendar.
+He may not have responded to the queries students are sending their professors today. questions may. in fact, be in dozens if not hundreds.
+This serves as students' attempt to navigate learning remotely.

-Online teaching has blurred the lines between work & home for many professors.
+Online teaching has blurred the lines between work and home for many professors.
 Those who have kids are forced to home-sit as their children’s schools/daycares also remain shuttered.
-With budget cuts, professors are faced with less TAs to help grade & assist students in large classes.
+With budget cuts, professors are faced with fewer TAs to help grade and assist students in large classes.

 1. Schedule Your Time & Set Expectations

 Every educator wants to “show up” for their students, but with in-person classes on hold for the time being, that is proving to be a much more daunting task.
-Previously, students would interact with their educators before, after or during class to have any of their questions answered, with online learning, those queries have been channeled to emails.
-You can spend your entire night responding to emails, but rather, it may be more prudent to set aside a block of time to responding to email queries from students.
+Previously, students would interact with their educators before, after, or during class to have any of their questions answered, with online learning, those queries have been channeled to emails.
+You can spend your entire night responding to emails, but rather, it may be more prudent to set aside a block of time to respond to email queries from students.
 Couple that by setting a clear expectation to students on when they can expect a response from you on their emails, will help to limit the number of queries you receive.
 So, schedule your time & set clear expectations so students know what timeline a response may incur.

 2. Interact with your Faculty

 Over 60% of students surveyed say the hardest part of adjusting to online learning has been the lack of face to face interactions with their fellow students.
 Can we extrapolate that up to professors as well?
-Faculty members aren’t just individuals to bounce new research ideas off of, for many educators, they are friends and sources of understanding.
+Faculty members are not just individuals to bounce new research ideas off of, for many educators, they are friends and sources of understanding.
 Set aside some time to check in with your fellow faculty members, particularly early academics.
 Pre-COVID, 64% of PhD Candidates experienced feelings of loneliness and isolation.
 We all have a role to play to ensure each member in our department is healthy and doing ok.